Fed official sues Trump over attempt to fire her, challenging his power over the independent agency

 The Supreme Court has signaled that the president can’t fire Fed officials over policy differences, but can do so “for cause,” typically meaning misconduct or neglect of duty.
 Cook has not been charged with any crime.

-The lawsuit, filed by Cook's lawyer Abbe David Lowell, argues that the allegations don't involve misconduct by Cook while in office and haven't been proven.
+The lawsuit argues that the allegations don't involve misconduct by Cook while in office and haven't been proven.
 Cook should also have been given a chance to answer the charges, the suit says.

 The president's decision comes as he has repeatedly attacked Fed Chair Jerome Powell and the other members of the Fed's interest-rate setting committee for not cutting the short-term interest rate they control more quickly.
 It currently stands at 4.3%, after Fed policymakers reduced it by a full percentage point late last year.
 Trump has said he thinks it should be as low as 1.3%, a level that no Fed official and few economists support.